Police Academy (film): Development

 Maslansky says Wilson "took a lot of the vulgarity out; some of the very things I considered necessary.
 I worried that it was becoming more homogenized, and I told Hugh, "Let's keep some of the flatulence in."

 Wilson says "I found out that the shower scene, the party scene, and the fellatio scene were obligatory; I had to put them in.
 So I was stuck with trying to make those scenes as artistic as possible."

 According to the Los Angeles Times, about "20 of the major elements in the movie" remain from the Israel and Proft version.
 Israel says that when Wilson and Maslansky turned in their rewrite to the Ladd Company, "it was rejected and the project was almost shelved.
 Only when they put back in dozens of our gags did the project get the go ahead."

-Some of the scenes Wilson was unhappy with included the fellatio scene and the scene where a police sergeant was hurled into the backside of a horse.
+Some of the scenes Wilson was unhappy with included the fellatio scene and the scene where Captain Thaddeus Harris was hurled into the backside of a horse.
 A compromise was reached where these acts were not actually directly shown.

 "I realize that you can carry grossness, rudeness, and crudeness just so far before the audience finds it terribly repetitive and not so funny," said Wilson.
 "After the enormous success of Police Academy, I no longer believe that you have to show the female breast or make cruel ethnic jokes, not to mention the rampant sexism.
 And you don't have to reproduce the sounds that an overfed body makes."